-Article 12.3 A Resident shall receive regular pay in lieu of any vacation leave remaining at the end of an appointment if, for any reason, it was not possible to take the vacation leave within the period of the appointment.
+A Resident shall receive regular pay in lieu of any vacation leave remaining at the end of an academic year if, for any reason, it was not possible to take the vacation leave within the academic year.
 Alternatively, if a consecutive appointment is being made, unused vacation leave to a maximum of two (2) weeks may be carried over to the following year with the approval of the Program Director.

 Residents shall, upon commencement of training/employment, be credited with fifteen (15) days sick leave.
-In the second (2nd) and subsequent consecutive year(s) of training/employment, sick leave shall be earned and credited at the rate of one and one-quarter (1 1/4) days per month of training/employment to a maximum of seventy-five (75) working days.
+In the second (2nd) and subsequent consecutive year(s) of training/employment, sick leave shall be earned and credited at the rate of one and one-quarter (1 1/4) days per month of training/employment cumulative over the length of training/employment.